backstage/backstage/docs/features/search/configuration.md

 For the
 [StackOverflowCollator](https://github.com/backstage/backstage/blob/master/plugins/search-backend-node/src/collators/StackOverflowCollator.ts)
 to get questions to index into Backstage Search it needs a baseUrl.
-You can configure this adding the following yaml to your app-config.
+You can configure this by adding the following lines to your app-config.

 ```yml
 # File: app-config.yaml